ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 the value or checking the alarm limits.
 How data are handled when a record is processed depends on the record type.

+Four
-Four basic types of record scanning are provided: Periodic, Event, I/O Event and Passive.
+:doc:`basic types  <mydocs:menu-menuscan>`basic types of record scanning are provided: Periodic, Event, I/O Event and Passive.
 All these methods can be mixed in an IOC.

 -  **Periodic**: A record is processed periodically.